Felix-dev25/CodeAlpha_Secure_Coding_Review/README.md

 The following are security the considerations by copilot:
 1. Privilege Requirement: sniff() uses raw sockets which typically require root/administrator privileges.
 Running this with elevated rights can be risky if the environment is not well controlled.

-2. Open Sniffing: If you deploy this on a shared network or device without user consent, it can become legally and ethically problematic—especially in corporate or public settings.
+2. Open Sniffing: If you deploy this on a shared network or device without user consent, it can become legally and ethically problematic, especially in corporate or public settings.

 3. No Output Filtering or Sanitization: Your print statements directly output data from packets.
 If this were piped into a log or UI in a real system, you'd want to sanitize inputs to prevent injection attacks or unexpected code execution.